Civil Engineering BSCE Degree

 Prepare to Design and Develop the World’s Infrastructure

-When you complete The University of Texas at Tyler’s bachelor of Science (BS) in civil engineering degree, you are ready to take part in theplanning, design, construction and operation of facilities essential to modern life, ranging from transit systems to offshore structures to space satellites.
+When you complete The University of Texas at Tyler’s bachelor of science in civil engineering degree, you are ready to take part in the planning, design, construction and operation of facilities essential to modern life, ranging from transit systems to offshore structures to space satellites.

-UT Tyler civil engineering program graduates hold positions with distinguished institutions including licensed professional engineer with Adams Engineering and mine planning engineer, Luminant Mining Co.
+UT Tyler civil engineering program graduates hold positions with distinguished institutions, including licensed professional engineer with Adams Engineering and mine planning engineer with Luminant Mining Co.

 Bachelor’s in Civil Engineering: Build Basics.
 Explore Innovation.

 - Develop sound fundamentals in the engineering field’s key disciplines: structural, hydrology, transportation, construction, geotechnical, environmental and surveying.

 - Focus your capstone experience on an actual engineering project.
 Past capstones have involved UT Tyler students in designing the UT Tyler Art Complex, completing the University Center and realigning Lazy Creek and Patriot Avenue.